Mohamadreza-Soltaniiii/Market-Research-Modernization-with-Machine-Learning-and-Power-BI-/README.md

-# Market-Research-Modernization-with-Machine-Learning-and-Power-BI-
-Market Research Modernization with Machine Learning and Power BI
 # 🧠 Market Research Modernization with Machine Learning & Power BI

 This project demonstrates how Machine Learning and Business Intelligence tools can modernize traditional market research techniques by uncovering hidden patterns and delivering strategic insights.